 - At what stage of our marketing do we usually encounter bottlenecks?

-With a proactive outlook towards improving the systems and processes that power your marketing, you’re a step closer towards running a better marketing machine that attracts, engages, and fills your pipeline with high-quality leads.
+With a proactive outlook towards improving the systems and processes that power your marketing teams, you’re a step closer to running a better marketing machine that attracts, engages, and fills your pipeline with high-quality leads.

 3. Assign tasks to individuals